Slash (musician): Other ventures

 Slash is a pinball enthusiast and collector.
-He participated in the design process for the 1994 Data East Guns N' Roses pinball machine, as well as the 2020 Jersey Jack Pinball machine of the same theme, and provided music for the 1998 Sega machine Viper Night Drivin.
+He participated in the design process for the 1994 Data East Guns N' Roses pinball machine, as well as the 2020 Jersey Jack Pinball machine of the same theme, and provided music for the 1998 Sega machine Viper Night Drivin, and Jersey Jack Pinball machines The Godfather and Sonic.
+For his work in the design of the 1994 and 2020 Guns N' Roses pinball machines and for increasing the awareness of pinball he was inducted into the U.K. Pinball Hall of Fame in June 2026.

 Slash is a playable character in the video game Guitar Hero III: Legends of Rock, released in 2007.
 His performance was motion captured to record his movements for the game.
 Slash's character becomes playable after a player beats him in a one-on-one competition, which then leads to the player and Slash playing the master track of "Welcome to the Jungle".
 Guitar learning game/simulator Rocksmith 2014 by Ubisoft released a Slash Song Pack with several of the latter compositions by the artist available to purchase as downloadable content and learn on the guitar.

 A keen artist, Slash designed logos and artwork for several of his pre-Guns N' Roses bands, as well as the famous circular GN'R logo.
 He is also credited as having provided some artwork for Aerosmith's 2012 album, Music From Another Dimension!, as it reproduces a picture of the band drawn by Slash when he was still a teenager.

 In 2012, Slash appeared as the Star in a Reasonably Priced Car in episode 7, series 18 of Top Gear, setting a wet lap time of 1:49.8 in the Kia Cee'd.
 He also played a cover of the Top Gear theme "Jessica" over the episode's closing credits.

 Slash is a fan of the Angry Birds series of video games, and created a hard rock version of the Angry Birds Space theme song.
 In addition, Slash has a Birds avatar shown in the game, released in March 2013.

+In December 2025, Slash, McKagan, Andrew Watt, and Chad Smith performed under the band name The Dirty Bats.
+They were joined onstage by Bruno Mars, Brandi Carlile, Anthony Kiedis, Yungblud, and Eddie Vedder.